Last updated on December 17 2021

 Do I need to use chemicals in my portable toilet?

 It is essential to use chemicals in your portable toilet to ensure that the waste is treated correctly and to ultimately minimise any odors.
-With such a small toilet, usually also in close proximity to its users, you don’t want to have a smelly toilet.
+With such a small toilet, usually also in close proximity to its users, you don’t want to have any horrible smells around.

 Chemicals help with the rinsing process, keeping the main bowl as clean as possible, whilst others help with the waste.

-If you are only planning on using the toilet overnight for example, then simply empyting it the next day would be perfectly ok.
+If you are only planning on using the toilet overnight for example, then simply emptying it the next day would be perfectly ok.

 Is it ok to use normal household chemicals in a portable toilet?